Explore This Program

 Unconscious Bias and Diversity Training

 CDI staff facilitate live trainings on unconscious bias for selection and hiring committees, and helped develop scenarios for the HealthStream employee annual training on standards of behavior.
-CDI also serves on the Steering Committee of the Partners HealthCare Annual Diversity and Inclusion Summit, which focuses on creating a culture of dignity and respect and promoting inclusion in the workplace.
-As part of this Steering Committee, CDI staff help organize the Summit, participate as speakers and moderators, and facilitate round table discussions with more than 270 attendees across the Partners network.
+CDI also serves on the Steering Committee of the Mass General Brigham Annual Diversity and Inclusion Summit, which focuses on creating a culture of dignity and respect and promoting inclusion in the workplace.
+As part of this Steering Committee, CDI staff help organize the Summit, participate as speakers and moderators, and facilitate round table discussions with more than 270 attendees across the Mass General Brigham network.

 CDI partners with Mass General and Boston communities to help advance health equity in the diverse communities Mass General serves.
 Members of the CDI faculty and the Resident and Fellow Committee (RFC) volunteer and work with the Mass General Center for Community Health Improvement (CCHI) to mentor students in the Youth Programs, an initiative that provides more than 1,000 youth in the Boston area with after-school activities, career exposure and summer jobs aimed at helping youth develop the academic, life and career skills they need to thrive.